Can I Learn How to Paint Good Art?

 We all have an innate knowing of what looks good.
 Tune in and listen to your inner artist voice.

-If you are brand new to painting, find out how to get started into painting.
+If you are brand new to painting, find out How to Get into Painting.

 There's More About Painting